Max-DoDo/The-World-Conquest/Document/Sprint Document/Sprint 7/Sprint 7 - UI Design & Coding.md

     **Feature: Adding AI Players**

-    - **Description:** Players should be able to add computer-controlled players (AI) to their game, choosing from various difficulty levels.
+    - **Description:** Players should be able to add or delete computer-controlled players (AI) to their game, choosing from various difficulty levels.

     - Requirements: